mattbelland/amgit/en/01-introduction/01-chapter1.markdown

 *	Some version control systems provide additional services that are not strictly part of VCS, but that help projects run smoothly; for example, a code review system, or an issue tracker (which is like a glorified to-do list).

 There are several popular version control systems.
 I won't go into their pros and cons.
-I am only going to tell you about one of them, git.
-To show you how to use git, I will walk you through several common use cases.
-But before you can use git, you have to install it.
+I am only going to tell you about one of them, Git.
+To show you how to use it, I will walk you through several common use cases.
+But before you can use Git, you have to install it.